aadi-raj/Interview-Tool/README.md

 # Interview-Tool
-This will help anyone in preparing for the technical job interview.
+This will help in preparing for the technical job interview.